vinftw7/vinftw7/README.md

 # Vincent

-Previous experience: took some coding classes in Python and Java in the past To get better at coding and see if it interests me Tennis and Card tricks
+Previous experience: took some coding classes in Python and Java in the past...
+To get better at coding and see if it interests me...
+Tennis and Card tricks...
 I want to improve at coding, but I'm not sure what project I want to complete specifically.